rashmi-chauhan/baseline-assignment/README.md

 Your container is the source of your code going forward.
 While it has a localized `node_modules` on both server and client to prevent platform-specific compilation problems (with things like `bcrypt`), you can still manage dependencies within and it will reflect on your local `package.json`.

-To do this, you simply need to bash into the container by executing: `docker exec -i -t ads_webapp_baseline /bin/bash`.
+To do this, you simply need to bash into the container by executing: `./docker_bash.sh`.
 This will open a terminal in the container running your code.
 You can then add dependencies as normal, using `yarn add some_library`.

 Note that you can execute this command in multiple _local_ terminals to achieve the same effect as having multiple bash terminals in a pure local setup.